NaveenP6/file-organizer/README.md

 ## Usage

+1. Clone or download the repository
-1. Modify the `path` variable at the end of the script to specify the directory containing your files.
+2. Modify the `path` variable at the end of the script to specify the directory containing your files.
-2. Execute the script to automatically organize the files into relevant subfolders.
+3. Execute the script to automatically organize the files into relevant subfolders.

 ## Important Note